watson-developer-cloud/unity-sdk/README.md

 * You need an [IBM Cloud][ibm-cloud-onboarding] account.
 * [Unity][get_unity].
 You can use the **free** Personal edition.

+## Configuring Unity
 * Change the build settings in Unity (**File > Build Settings**) to any platform except for web player/Web GL.
 The Watson Developer Cloud Unity SDK does not support Unity Web Player.
+* If using Unity 2018.2 or later you'll need to set Scripting Runtime Version in Build Settings to .NET 4.x equivalent.
+We need to access security options to enable TLS 1.2.

 ## Getting the Watson SDK and adding it to Unity
 You can get the latest SDK release by clicking [here][latest_release].